-Planned giving is a way to make a gift that contributes to the long-term financial strength and ongoing quality of the healthcare provide at Alice Peck Day Memorial Hospital.
+Planned giving is a way to make a gift that contributes to the long-term financial strength and ongoing quality of the health care provided at Alice Peck Day Memorial Hospital.
 We can help you and your attorney or financial advisor design a plan that preserves your commitment to your family while also fulfilling your desire to support APD.

-To receive more information about giving or to discuss making a legacy gift, please contact Peter Glenshaw, Vice President of External Affairs, at (603) 448-7442.
+To receive more information about giving or to discuss making a legacy gift, please contact the Development Office at (603) 448-7442.

 The following list provides a short guide to the most popular planned gift options:

 A bequest is one of the simplest ways to remember those you care about most and is fully deductible for federal estate tax purposes.
 You may specify an amount or a percentage of your estate through a simple codicil to your will.
-For example: “I give/bequest the sum of $ (or portion of remainder of my estate) to Alice Peck Day Health Systems, Corp.”
+For example: “I give/bequest the sum of $ (or portion of remainder of my estate) to Alice Peck Day Memorial Hospital.”

 Charitable Gift Annuity